 Every snowflake is unique, and the shape of the freshly-fallen crystals can tell us about real-time atmospheric conditions.
-Using smartphone technology, students can help track the path a snowflake has taken through the atmosphere.
+Using smartphone technology, you can help track the path a snowflake has taken through the atmosphere.
 The science of snowflakes is nearly as intricate as the shapes of the snowflakes themselves.

 Project Vision and Goals